ozbillwang/gitlab-container-scanning/README.md

 #### Scanner updates

-To update a scanner to the latest version, run `bundle exec rake update_trivy` to create a branch with the updated version, then push your changes and create a new MR. Example:
+To update a scanner to the latest version, run `bundle exec rake update_<scanner_name>` to create a branch with the updated version, then push your changes and create a new MR. Example:
 ```bash
 $ bundle exec rake update_trivy